OpenLineage/workshops/airflow/e1-marquez/README.md

 ## Running Marquez

-Marquez requires that Docker be running, so start the Docker Desktop application.
+Marquez requires that Docker be running, so start the Docker Desktop application before attempting to run Marquez.

 Then, in the directory where you cloned the Marquez repository, navigate to Marquez and run it (with `--seed` if you want sample data):